 — a large, beautifully illustrated book covering the arms and armour housed in the museum, but it also has discussion about the history of the different pieces and how they were used.

 — an illustrated encyclopaedia of world armament from all ages with histories of their development.
-Definitely worth the investment.
+Definitely worth the investment if you can lay your hands on a copy.

 — illustrated, and with very brief descriptions, it is divided into both periods and types which makes for ease of use.
 It also has descriptions of construction and use.